-- Re-read a GX Works3 project in GX LogViewer, and re-write the project to a CPU module by using GX Works3. - Select [Online] ⇒ [Read from PLC] in GX Works3 and read the project from a CPU module.
+- · Re-load a GX Works3 project into GX LogViewer and re-write the project to a CPU module by using GX Works3. - Select [Online]

+[Read from PLC] in GX Works3 and read the project from a CPU module.
 Save the project in GX Works3 and re-write it to the CPU module.
-Then, re-read the project in GX LogViewer. - Device and data type
+Then, re-load the project into GX LogViewer.